+All countries have a short report in the main Landscape Report.
+This supplement to the Report consists of the 13 longer reports written as part of the DIAMAS survey analysis but not included in the Landscape Report itself (highlighted in Table 2).
+In the Landscape Report itself, shorter versions of these 13 country reports are included.
 Country reports were written by individual authors or small groups of authors with knowledge about the country and ability to read in relevant languages.
 Most authors are members of the DIAMAS project.
-However, for some reports experts from outside of the project were invited to write and comment on these sections.
-For several of the shorter reports, local experts were asked to review the sections.
-The project is very grateful for these external contributions, the experts are listed in the acknowledgements section.
+However, for the Portuguese and Swiss reports experts from outside of the project were invited to write these sections.
+We are very grateful to both authors for their time.